github/developer.github.com/content/v3/activity.md

 ---
 # Activity

-Serving up the 'social' in Social Coding™, the Activity APIs provide access to notifications, subscriptions, and timelines.
+Serving up the 'social' in Social Coding, the Activity APIs provide access to notifications, subscriptions, and timelines.

 ## [Notifications][]